Caswell-Massey: 1988–2007

 The Taylors sold the company to private owners in 1988; at the time, the company had over 28 stores in the US; the company continued with modest growth under new owners for several years before taking a downturn due to rising competition from mall competitors such as Crabtree & Evelyn (founded in 1972) and Bath & Body Works (founded in 1990) which offered similar products, albeit with less history.
-In 1999, after struggling for several years, Anne Robinson lead a buyout of the company.
+In 1999, after struggling for several years, Anne Robinson led a buyout of the company.
 Under Anne Robinson's leadership, the company experienced a brief turnaround and celebrated its 250th anniversary in 2002.
 Modest growth and international business continued for the company.
 Anne Robinson departed the company in 2003.
 After trading hands between various investors, the company was purchased by its current ownership in 2007.

 Re-branding & re-launch

-As of 2017, the company remains privately owned and operated in America, headquartered in Edison, New Jersey, and New York City.
-The company re-branded in 2017 which included the launch of a new website and new catalog.
-Updated formulas of their "Heritage" men’s colognes and their "Centuries" collection have been re-released.
-Caswell also re-launched its essential oil business in collaboration with MKG Bio Alchemy.
+As of 2017, the company remains privately owned and operated in America, headquartered in Edison, New Jersey.
+The company re-branded in 2017, including the launch of a new website and catalog.
+Updated formulas, new fragrances, and a new fragrance bottle design have been re-released.